Arctic exploration: The Northeast Passage

 Jan Janssonius’s map of the "Poli Arctici" from 1644.

 The Northeast Passage is a broad term for any route lying above the Eurasian continent and stretching between the waters north of the Norwegian Sea to the Bering Strait.
 The "Northern Sea Route" is defined as a specific portion of such routes.
 The Northern Sea Route (capitalized) as currently officially defined by Russian Federation law includes shipping lanes falling within Russia's EEZ and extending from the Kara Sea to the Bering Strait along the Russian northern coast.

 The idea to explore this region was initially economic, and was first put forward by Russian diplomat Dmitry Gerasimov in 1525.
-The entire route laid in Arctic waters and parts and was usually covered in ice, making it a very perilous journey.
+The entire route lay in Arctic waters and parts and was usually covered in ice, making it a very perilous journey.

 In the mid-16th century, John Cabot's son Sebastian helped organize just such an expedition, led by Sir Hugh Willoughby and Richard Chancellor.
 Willoughby's crew was shipwrecked off the Kola Peninsula, where they eventually died of scurvy.
 Chancellor and his crew made it to the mouth of the Dvina River and the town of Arkhangelsk, where they were met by a delegation from the Tsar, Ivan the Terrible.
 Brought back to Moscow, he launched the Muscovy Company, promoting trade between England and Russia.
 This diplomatic course allowed British Ambassadors such as Sir Francis Cherry the opportunity to consolidate geographic information developed by Russian merchants into maps for British exploration of the region.
 Some years later, Steven Borough, the master of Chancellor's ship, made it as far as the Kara Sea, when he was forced to turn back because of icy conditions.